 Wi-Fi is one of the most helpful and widely used ways that people get access to the internet.
-Different networks operate in different areas or might have different classifications, such as a home network that is private, or a guest network that is for public use.
+Different networks operate in different areas or might have different classifications, like a private home network or a guest network for public use.

 However, most networks still operate on the same principles to provide the same results to everyone who needs access to the web.
 Part of the principles of good Wi-Fi involves security measures or process protocols to keep data safe and traffic flowing, and part of all this is the CA certificate that can come with a Wi-Fi network.

 In this article, we’ll go over what a CA certificate is, what it signifies, why it is installed, and why you might need to get one to operate or access a particular network.

 Once you try to connect to a Wi-Fi network, your device will go through several checks before the connection on the other end merges with it.
 If this is a network you set up, or if it is one you use frequently, it will happen almost instantaneously.

-Even in cases where you might connect to a new network, the actual steps that the Wi-Fi and your device both go through will still happen pretty quickly.
+Even in cases where you might connect to a new network, the actual steps that the Wi-Fi and your device go through will still happen quickly.

-All of this authentication is a complete process that happens in the background as part of a handshake between your device and the network itself.
+All this authentication is a complete process that happens in the background as part of a handshake between your device and the network.
 For public networks that everyone needs access to easily, some certifications or security features might be switched off to allow easier connections.

 However, you should still find a CA even in public networks, so it makes sense to go over what they are and how they function.